Bridging Differences

 In October of 2021, we launched a massive open online course (MOOC) teaching key research-based strategies for bridging differences, with a particular focus on college and university campuses.
 Alongside that course, we are offering a Learning Fellowship for leaders in higher education who want to develop or strengthen an initiative on their campus that fosters constructive dialogue, relationships, and understanding across lines of differences.
 This learning community will enable them to learn from colleagues in their field at the same time that they’re gaining research-based insights from the course.

-We are grateful to the Einhorn Collaborative, Arthur Vining Davis Foundations, New Pluralists funder collaborative, and Allan Spivack for their generous support of our Bridging Differences initiative.
+We are grateful to the Allan Spivack, Einhorn Collaborative, Arthur Vining Davis Foundations, New Pluralists funder collaborative, The Denver Foundation, and Educating Character Initiative for their generous support of our Bridging Differences program.

 Do you work to help people or groups bridge their differences?
 Please share your story and let us know how we can help.